-8C SAT essay ACT essay
+SAT essay ACT essay

-8C For admission
+For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

-Not using essay component X X
+Not using essay component Х х

+For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now For admission
-C8D In addition, does your institution use applicants' test scores for academic advising?

-C8D Yes No • X

-Latest date by which SAT or ACT scores must be received for fall-term admission 1/15 Latest date by which SAT Subject Test scores must be received for fall-term admission 1/15
+C8D C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D Yes No х C8E Latest date by which SAT or ACT scores must be r eceived for fall- Latest date by which SAT Subject t Test scores mus t be received for N/A fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Test scores are not required for California residents whose high school grade point average is 3.0 or above (3.61 and above for non-residents).